arenaxr/arena-docs/content/tools/persistance.md

 ### Persistence
 Simply adding `persist: true` to the top level MQTT message for any `create` action and the object will be saved.
-A client then can make a HTTP request to the URL the server this service is running on the retrieve a list of initially loaded objects upon entering any scene.
+A client then can make a HTTP request to the URL the server this service is running on to retrieve a list of initially loaded objects upon entering any scene.

 If an `update` message contains an explicit `persist: false`, then the `data` therein will not be saved in persistence.